dattalab/keypoint-moseq/README.md

 ## Installation

+- The first import of `keypoint_moseq` after installation can take a few minutes.
+Subsequent imports should be much faster.
+- To install on a Mac with an M1 chip, we recommend option 2 (conda environment installation).

 ### Option 1: Install using pip

 1. If you plan to use a GPU (recommended), install the appropriate driver and CUDA version.
 CUDA ≥11.1 and cuDNN ≥8.2 are required.
 [This section of the DeepLabCut docs](https://deeplabcut.github.io/DeepLabCut/docs/installation.html#gpu-support) may be helpful.